Are magnetic fields in cosmic voids primordial?: Introduction

-While theorized for decades, the first direct evidence for the existence of void fields was reported in 2010 \cite{ref:neronov10a, ref:neronov10b}, providing a proof of concept of the viability of primordial fields as a probe of fundamental physics.
-There, the authors used the spectra of TeV blazars to deduce the lower limit of the field strength of void magnetic fields of \(10^{-16}\) G for coherence length scales above 1 Mpc.
-The high volume-filling factor required of void fields for these observations makes any astrophysical process disfavored over a primordial origin, which produces large scale fields throughout the Universe and, hence, also in voids \cite{ref:durrer13, ref:subramanian16, ref:vachaspati21}.
-However, other plasma processes have also been proposed to explain the observed TeV blazar spectra \cite{ref:broderick12, ref:broderick18}.
-Given the extreme range of density and energy scales involved, both analytical and numerical studies have not yet provided a conclusive resolution, and the existence of void fields remains an open problem.
-A clear proof of the existence of void fields would be the observation of GeV halos around TeV blazars, which would allow for a direct measurement of the void field strength.
+While theorized for decades, the first evidence for the existence of void fields was reported in 2010 \cite{ref:neronov10a, ref:neronov10b}, providing a proof of concept of the viability of primordial fields as a probe of fundamental physics.
+There, the authors used the spectra of TeV blazars to deduce the lower limit of the magnetic field strength in voids of \(10^{-16}\) G for coherence length scales above 1 Mpc.
+While the high volume-filling factor suggested by these observations favor a primordial origin, astrophysical processes in the late Universe like plasma instabilities \cite{ref:broderick12} and galactic winds \cite{ref:bertone06} have also been proposed to explain blazar observations and void magnetic fields respectively.
+Given the extreme range of density and energy scales involved, both analytical and numerical studies have not yet provided a conclusive resolution, and the existence and the nature of void fields remains an open problem.
+A clear proof of the existence of void fields would be the observation of GeV halos around TeV blazars, which would allow for a direct measurement of the void field strength, and simultanously rule out alternative interpretations of the missing GeV observations \cite{BroderickEtAl2018}.
+Recently, an observation has been reported in \citep{tex:webar25} that would suggest a strong likelihood of the involvement of galactic winds or other late Universe processes.
+Whether these processes pollute primordial fields or whether they act as the dominant magnetogenesis source, more analysis is still required to elucidate the nature of the cosmological magnetic fields.

-In this paper, we propose that void magnetic fields need to exist, resulting solely from classical electrodynamics in the late Universe.
-Specifically, we show that the dipole component of the galactic magnetic fields can produce space-filling void fields of the magnitude within the range suggested by the blazar spectra.
+In this article, we propose a mechanism, within classical electrodynamics, that could pollute the primordial magnetic fields in the voids with late-Universe fields of the same order of magnitude or higher, and, under certain conditions, could dispel the need for primordial fields altogether to explain the void fields.
+Specifically, we show that the dipole component of the galactic magnetic fields can produce space-filling void fields of a magnitude within the range suggested by the blazar spectra.